GamingNJncos/BLE-3D-Saturn-Public/BlueRetro_Latency_Testing/README.md

 - [x] Arduino Pro Micro - This performs time based calculation for Press->Recieve

-- [x] Your reciver      - This is the "Recieving" device
+- [x] Your reciver      - This is the "Receiving" device
+ - For Mister this is via a custom USB Cable
+ - It's BlueRetro for Bluetooth Controllers

-## Detailed guide on how Latency testing is performed on the Mister Platform:
+## Detailed guide on how latency testing is performed on the Mister Platform:
 https://www.cathoderayblog.com/lag-test-your-controller-mister-fpga-input-latency-tester/

 I strongly advise taking a look over the content above as it will make everything from here much easier to understand.
 There are also a fair amount of videos floating around about this.
 Effectively you're using an arduino to "press" a button, and then another pin which will detect how fast that button is recieved on the other end.
 The arduino acts as a timer to count the time from when the press is sent to the time it is received and starts the next loop.
 After *10,000+* itterations, you have a good average input latency.

-## A big Mister Latency Controller test List:
+## The BIG Mister Controller Latency List:
 https://rpubs.com/misteraddons/inputlatency

 This is a list of controller input latency tests providing a useful comparison across a wide array of controllers as to what is "low latency", whats "Normal" and what is unbearably slow.